stepansnigirev/workshop_advbitcoin/2_tweaking_specter/01_schnorr/README.md

 }
 ```

+This extra key in the dictionary tells the wallet that if it finds `taproot()` in the descriptor it needs to pass arguments to the `script.p2taproot` function.

 After restarting the device unlock it and recover the key.

-You can recover the key either manually or set it from console:
+You can recover the key either manually or set it from console, it will also redirect you to the main screen of the wallet:

 ```py
 # set your entropy